aaambrosio/godot-x11-arm64-mono/README.md

 # Godot build for Linux arm64 with Mono

-This repository contains scripts for building Godot for Linux arm64 with Mono and optional lld.
+This repository contains scripts for building Godot for Linux arm64 with Mono.

 ## Versions